-When the car comes to a full stop, auto hold will automatically activate if the feature is enabled.

-Activation of auto hold is indicated by the auto hold symbol in the driver display.
+When in gear D or R and the car comes to a full stop, auto hold will automatically activate if the necessary conditions are met.
+This is indicated with the hold symbol in the driver display.

 To exit auto hold and continue driving in the selected gear, press the accelerator.